Fine China vs. Porcelain vs. Dinnerware

 Regarding texture, fine china is often softer and more delicate than porcelain.
 In contrast, as porcelain is heated at a higher temperature than fine china, it often has a much sturdier texture.

-See also: How to Pack Fine China for Moving
+See also: How to Identify Bone China?
+Expert Tips for Beginners

 People widely use fine china and porcelain for dishes and other decorative items because they are durable and easy to clean.